sanyarajan/journalapp/README.md

 ## Deployment

-The apk is int he root of the repo or can be downloaded from https://drive.google.com/open?id=1oCwyX8A8hy1g1kVYmWNUdnEvdjzGPm5P
+The apk is in the root of the repo or can be downloaded from https://drive.google.com/open?id=1oCwyX8A8hy1g1kVYmWNUdnEvdjzGPm5P

 ## Authors